Common wisdom in B2B SaaS these days is that you should review and iterate over your pricing every 6 months (shoutout to

 One of the most significant downsides of grandfathering is the potential revenue loss.
 If the old pricing model is significantly cheaper than the new pricing, the company may be missing out on increased revenue from customers who would be willing to pay more.
 This is especially true if the cost of serving those customers has increased over time.

-Pro Tip: Balance out the missed revenue here with the overall business you'd lose if this customer decides to cancel.
 What's the LTV of this customer?
 Is it worth keeping them happy albeit at a lower revenue rate, to retain their business long term?

 Complexity and Confusion